scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 This completely changes your build process if you have Pip 10 or later.
 When this file is present, Pip creates a virtual environment, installs exactly what it sees here, then builds a wheel.
 It then discards the environment, and installs the wheel.
-This a) make the build process reproducible and b) makes local developer installs match the standard install procedure.
-It also c) allows complete specification of the environment that `setup.py` runs in, so you can add packages that can be imported in `setup.py`.
+This **a)** makes the build process reproducible and **b)** makes local developer installs match the standard install procedure.
+It also **c)** allows complete specification of the environment that `setup.py` runs in, so you can add packages that can be imported in `setup.py`.
 You should *not* be using `setup_requires`; it does not work properly and is deprecated.
 If you want to have source builds that work in Pip 9 or earlier (not common), you can have it as a backup.

 You can also use this to use a different build system, such as [Flit][].
 No Scikit-HEP packages currently use Flit since it does not allow binary packages